skyeBreach/breached-turbo/README.md

 For `'JavaScript'` and `'TypeScript'` style comments,

 ```
-    // !ConfigFixMe: <Information About the Configuration Option>
+    // ConfigureMe: <Information About the Configuration Option>
 ```

 or for `'.env'` style comments

 ```
-    # !ConfigFixMe: <Information About the Configuration Option>
+    # ConfigureMe: <Information About the Configuration Option>
 ```

 Once these options have been configured, the marker comments may be removed as they will no longer serve a purpose.